NautilusTrader

 Symbology and normalization

-The Tardis integration ensures seamless compatibility with NautilusTrader’s crypto exchange adapters by consistently normalizing symbols.
+The Tardis integration ensures compatibility with NautilusTrader's crypto exchange adapters by consistently normalizing symbols.
 Typically, NautilusTrader uses the native exchange naming conventions provided by Tardis.
-However, for certain exchanges, raw symbols are adjusted to adhere to the Nautilus symbology normalization, as outlined below:
+For certain exchanges, raw symbols are adjusted to adhere to Nautilus symbology normalization, as outlined below:

 Common rules